 The organization must have global proven track record (capability and experience) to deliver the objective of the TCSP.
-Following are the minimum requirements from the consultants applying for the ESDM focused Manufacturing Technology Partner.
+Following are the minimum requirements from the consultants applying for the ESDM focused Technology Partner.

-- 1. The consultants must be a registered legal entity and should have been in existence for at least 5 years - 2.
-The consultants must have a minimum average annual turnover of USD 7 million over the last 3 years. - 3.
-The consultant must have a minimum annual turnover of USD 500,000 each year from applied research projects in the ESDM sector (in areas such as consumer electronics, industrial electronics, telecommunication, automotive electronics, aerospace electronics, medical electronics, solar electronics etc.) - 4.
-The consultants must have at least 3 relevant completed/ ongoing projects in applied research in the ESDM sector (in areas such as consumer electronics, industrial electronics, telecommunication, automotive electronics, aerospace electronics, medical electronics, solar electronics etc.) in the last 5 years. - 5.
+- The consultants must be a registered legal entity and should have been in existence for at least 5 years - 2.
+The consultants must have a minimum average annual turnover of USD 7 million over the last 3 years.
+At least USD 500,000 each year must be from applied research projects in the ESDM sector (in areas such as consumer electronics industrial electronics, telecommunication, automotive electronics, aerospace electronics, medical electronics, solar electronics etc.) - 3.
+The consultants must have at least 3 relevant completed/ ongoing projects in applied research in the ESDM sector (in areas such as consumer electronics, industrial electronics, telecommunication, automotive electronics, aerospace electronics, medical electronics, solar electronics etc.) in the last 5 years. - 4.
 The consultants must have at least 3 relevant completed/on-going projects related to skill development specifically development of training programs and curriculum in the ESDM sector in the last 5 years.